NanoVNA-Saver/NanoVNA_Software/README.md

 # NanoVNA_Software

-Windows software interfaces for the NanoVNA
+Windows interface for the NanoVNA

 Supports the orginal NanoVNA, the V2+ and V2+4